pippyn/icloud3/Readme.md

 ### What other programs do I need

 The `Home Assistant IOS App` is all.
 You do not need `OwnTracks` or other location based trackers and you do not need `nmap`, `netgear`, `ping` or any network monitor.
 The `Home Assistant IOS App` will notify Home Assistant when you leave home and iCloud3 device tracker will start keeping up with the device's location, the distance to home and the time it will take to get there.

 *Note:* The IOS App settings `Zone enter/exit`, `Background fetch` and `Significant location change` location settings need to be enabled.

 The `iCloud` platform allows you to detect presence using the  [iCloud](https://www.icloud.com/) service. iCloud allows users to track their location on iOS devices.
 Your device needs to be registered with “Find My iPhone”.

 ### Home Assistant Configuration

-To integrate iCloud in Home Assistant, add the following section to your `configuration.yaml` file:
+To integrate iCloud3 in Home Assistant, add the following section to your `configuration.yaml` file:

 ```
 # Example configuration.yaml entry